Guiding you through the COVID-19 crisis

 Other Support and Announcements

-VAT for hot served food, accommodation and attractions drops to 5% from 15 July 2020 until 12 January 2021
+Reduction in VAT for hot served food, accommodation and attractions to 5% continues until 31 March 2021

 The 0% (Nil rate) Stamp Duty threshold increases to £500,000 from 8 July 2020 until 31 March 2021